Reddit and Elon Musk are sending GameStop to the moon. Soon, it'll crash

 Many of today's young adults spent their youth in GameStop stores, lining up for new consoles, as well as buying and selling used video games.
-Now some of those people are making a fortune buying the company's stock and cheerleading their friends on Reddit to buy more of it too.
+Now some of those people are making a fortune buying the company's stock and cheerleading their friends on Reddit to buy more of it too even as it rises and falls amid the drama.

 Read more: GameStop's stock spike fueled by slang from Reddit's WallStreetBets community.
 Here's what it means